 repaired means repaired by an approved person and certified by that person as functioning correctly and fit to be returned to use.

-[Regulation 19A inserted in Gazette 22 Jul 1997 p.
+[Regulation 19A inserted: Gazette 22 Jul 1997 p.
 3820-1.]

 20. Manufacture, use etc. to be confined to certain premises